 This is about more than design.
 Responsive eLearning empowers a student to achieve their necessary tasks easily and efficiently within a course— whether they’re using a desktop computer, laptop, tablet, or phone.
 Regardless of the device, they’re using, the actions they need to take within the course are always easily available and accessible.

-Responsive eLearning also ensures that students don’t need to spend any time squinting their eyes or zooming their screen.
+Responsive eLearning also ensures that students don’t need to spend any time squinting their eyes or zooming on their screen.
 They simply log on to any device and pick up where they left off — focusing 100% on your course content and action items.

 How Does It Look Like?
 Here's An Example

 With Responsive Design, the various graphical and textual elements will automatically size and rearrange depending on the screen size.
-As you can see in the example below, the reduced available real estate means that a four-column layout on a desktop may display as a stacked, single column layout on a smartphone to make the best use of the space.
+As you can see in the example below, the reduced available real estate means that a four-column layout on a desktop may display as a stacked, single-column layout on a smartphone to make the best use of the space.

 The navigation menu usually contracts to a hidden window, activated when you press a button in the top corner of the screen.
-Images and course video will appear full width on the device and text will increase in size — allowing students to easily consume course content.
+Images and course videos will appear full width on the device and text will increase in size — allowing students to easily consume course content.

-If you want students to continue taking your courses, then responsive e-learning is absolutely essential.
+If you want students to continue taking your courses, then responsive e-learning is absolutely essential!
 Online users are turning away from desktop computers and toward mobile phones — using their devices to browse websites, shop, and learn.
 Not only are users looking at their mobile phones more than 200 times per day, but they’re also switching between devices depending on their location and the goal they need to achieve.

 Today’s students — and this applies to all generations, not just Millennials — are expecting to have access to course content on their mobile devices.
 A Towards Maturity Report from February 2016 found that 70% of those surveyed turned to a mobile phone for e-learning, while 52% used a tablet device.